John-Jepsen/linkedin_scrapper/README.md

 ### Project Intro <-> Objective

-Automate the collecting of job leads.
+Automate the collection of job leads.
 This script is designed to scrape job listings from LinkedIn without the need to access the LinkedIn API or log into an account.

 ### Project Description